McMahon homers twice, Rockies beat Diamondbacks 7-1

 Tapia hit a two-run drive in the second.

 Josh Rojas’ sacrifice fly in the eighth inning off reliever Jordan Sheffield led to Arizona’s lone run.

-Frankhoff went four innings and allowed five run on seven hits.
+“We were a hit or two away (in the eighth) from making this a very close ballgame, and we’ll just build off that,” Diamondbacks manager Torey Lovullo said.
+“We’ve got to.”

+It was the Diamondbacks’ 11th consecutive loss on the road, matching their longest skid away from home since losing a franchise record 14 straight from May 18-June 18, 2010.
+They have scored two or fewer runs in each of their past seven road games.

 MASK MANDATE LIFTED